muhammadmueenarif/JS-For-Beginners/readme.txt

 document.getElementById("math").innerHTML= cars; this will show Honda,Nissan,Suzuki,Toyota
 it will sort array in ascending order.

+reverse() method is used to reverse array. var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
+cars.reverse();
+document.getElementById("math").innerHTML= cars; this will show Nissan,Suzuki,Honda,Toyota.
+it will reverse array.

 if we want to sort array in descending order, we use reverse() method. var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
 cars.sort();